JazSingh/Slides-INFOMAS/slides.md

 However... these ratings are not equally relevant:

-* Older ratings might not be as relevent as new ones
+* Older ratings might not be as relevant as new ones
 * Some ratings are more credible than other depending on the source

 So in what other way can we quantify trust?